Updated: Apr 12

-Of course they need to be cleaned, but how?
+Of course, they need to be cleaned, but how?

 Do I Need to Clean Solar Panels?

 The top way you can maximize the energy production of your panels is by keeping them clean.
-If you give your panels a good examination and find that they are dust covered or grimy they need to be cleaned.
+If you give your panels a good examination and find that they are dust-covered or grimy they need to be cleaned.
 If they aren’t clean, your panels aren’t saving you as much money as they could.

-Dust and pollen build up on the smooth surface, leaving grime behind that reduces the energy production of the panels.
+Dust and pollen build up on the smooth surface, leaving grime behind that reduce the energy production of the panels.
 A small amount of grime could cause as much as a 5% decrease in output; a very dirty panel could be losing as much as 20% of its potential output.
 If you live in a region with a lot of dust or very little rainfall, you need to examine your panels more often to make sure they remain clean and efficient.

 Is It Time to Clean Them?

 You need to plan ahead to make sure you can clean them.
 Clean the panels at least once a year but, if you live in a region where there is more dust or soot, a second cleaning may be needed.
 More pollution is carried by winds in the winter, so schedule your annual panel cleaning in the spring.
 If your location is unusually subject to dust and dirt collecting on your panels, then schedule a second cleaning in the fall.

 The panels design helps them remain clean if enough water is present.
 If you live in a region that has plenty of rainfall, the panels won’t need to be cleaned as frequently.

 How Do I Clean Solar Panels?